Want to know more about our Classes for Babies, Toddlers and Preschoolers?

 While the potential benefits for your child are enormous the cost of our program is not.

-New enrolments are $220 per term ($22 per week).
-There are also discounts for siblings ($210 per term) and Yearly or Semester enrolments.
-Payment options are by credit card, EFTpos, cash or cheque on enrolment.
+New enrolments are $22.50 per week ($225 for 10 week blocks).
+There are also discounts for siblings, mother’s groups and Yearly or Semester enrolments.
+Payment options are by credit card, eftpos, cash or bank transfer on enrolment.
 Direct debits can be arranged for weekly payment if preferred.

 7. What does this include?